 Its own description calls it a rational serif, and you could acknowledge its vertical axis and then think nothing more of the term.
 But I believe that Harriet’s true rationality lies in how it solves this problem: there are too few worthy successors to Baskerville fit for today.

 So let’s not imply the influence of anything too regal — Harriet skirts nobility.
-Her nose may point, but not towards the sky.
+Its* nose may point, but not towards the sky.

-Simply, she’s a joy to use (and to read once set), with styles ranging from delicate to downright fat.
-She’ll sit on her hands or bounce down the block.
-Her manners are always good, but good manners mean one thing in a teahouse and another in a taphouse.
+Simply, Harriet’s* a joy to use (and to read once set), with styles ranging from delicate to downright fat.
+It’ll* sit on its hands or bounce down the block.
+Its* manners are always good, but good manners mean one thing in a teahouse and another in a taphouse.

 A minor complaint may be Harriet’s embarrassment of riches.
 Four text weights will inevitably lead to settings too light or too heavy.
 Could three weights have been enough?
 Careful typographers won’t find this to be a problem — it will allow for plenty of play in settings ranging from ten to 16 points.
 By now it should be clear that Harriet is anything but prudish.
 Rational, yes.
 Restrained?
 Nope.